LutzGross/esys-escript.github.io/tools/pip/README.md

 ## Installation from wheel file

 The pip build generates a wheel file in the `dist` folder.
-You can install the pip module from the local wheel file as follows:
+You can install the pip module from the local wheel file, for example:

 ```
 pip install dist\esys_escript-5.6.2-cp38-cp38-win_amd64.whl